 Warped Tour founder Kevin Lyman galvanized a culture with his touring “punk-rock summer camp,” redefined metal with his Mayhem Festival, and even splashed around in the wide pool of country music with Country Throwdown.
 But his new project, the Great American Nightmare (greatamericannightmare.com), might be his most ambitious one yet.
 Lyman is teaming up with hard rocker/horror-culture avatar Rob Zombie to create a 3,700-square-foot attraction and similarly sized music festival at the Pomona, California Fairgrounds (now dubbed the “LA County Fearplex”) during October 10 through November 2.
-The shows will feature a rotating lineup of bands including Motionless In White, Andrew W.K., the Used, 3OH!3, William Control and Blood On The Dance Floor, with Rob Zombie headlining the final night with punk progenitors 45 Grave in tow, as well as a special lineup of electronic dance music acts on September 23.
+The shows will feature a rotating lineup of bands including Motionless In White, Andrew W.K., the Used, 3OH!3, William Control and more, with Rob Zombie headlining the final night with punk progenitors 45 Grave in tow, as well as a special lineup of electronic dance music acts on September 23.

 Jason Pettigrew spoke with Lyman about the origins of the event and how to give LA more bang for the buck.
 Sorry, sleuths: No spoilers here.
 But Lyman did suggest this writer might get involved…

 So what have you learned about the work involved with building a haunted house?